bjmvictor/FlowWorklist/README.md

 - Python 3.8+ installed
 - Git installed
 - Database access (Oracle, PostgreSQL, or MySQL)
+  - Install the specific database driver from **Plugins** in the web UI (drivers are optional and not bundled by default)

 Pick your platform and run the commands: